Edmond Benoît

-Edmond Benoît or Édouard Benoît, born on 20 April 1843 in La Baule-Escoublac and dead on 27 June 1909 in the 11th arrondissement of Paris, was a magistrate, judge, and president of the Court of Appeal of Paris.
+Edmond Benoît or Édouard Benoît, born on 20 April 1843 in La Baule-Escoublac and died on 27 June 1909 in the 11th arrondissement of Paris, was a magistrate, judge, and president of the Court of Appeal of Paris.

-He is primarily known for his handling of the Clichy affair, where he didn't prosecute police officers responsible for violence and instead sentenced the anarchist victims to harsh penalties.
+He is primarily known for his handling of the Clichy affair, where he failed to prosecute police officers responsible for violence and instead sentenced the anarchist victims to harsh penalties.
 This treatment sparked the beginning of a period the public dubbed the Ère des attentats (1892-1894), when, in an act of vengeance, anarchist militants Ravachol, Soubère, Jas-Béala, and Simon united to target his home in the Saint-Germain bombing.

 He died in Paris in 1909.

 Biography

 Édouard 'Edmond' Marie Joseph Benoît was born in La Baule-Escoublac on 20 April 1843.
 He was the son of Céline Boulanger and Édouard Benoît.

 Benoît pursued a career in the judiciary, becoming a deputy public prosecutor in 1869.
 In 1870, he was appointed public prosecutor at the First instance court in Châteaubriant.
 He then became deputy prosecutor general in Angers, followed by deputy prosecutor at the First instance court in Vannes.
 In 1876, he was promoted to public prosecutor at the First instance court in Quimperlé.
 Two years later, in 1878, he resumed this role in Vannes.
 In 1880, he was named public prosecutor at the First instance court in Troyes.

 In 1882, Benoît was appointed investigating judge at the First instance court.
 In 1887, he became a counselor at the Court of Appeal of Paris.